cde-ev/cdedb2/doc/source/Development_Environment_Setup_Docker.rst

 To utilise the images you need to have Docker installed.
 Furthermore the use of ``docker compose`` (which is a separate plugin) is advised for ease of use.
-The images and the compose file can also be run by podman or similar OCI compatibel tools.
+The images and the compose file can also be run by podman or similar OCI compatible tools.

 To get started, clone the git repository and activate our custom :ref:`githooks`::